 Pure is the ultimate survivalist story

-I started reading the galley of this book a few months ago and found it's overly vivid description and imagery a little dark; or as Kat said on Twitter "It makes The Hunger Games look like a Disney film."
-However, I'm glad I gave this book a second change.
+I started reading the galley of this book a few months ago and found its vivid descriptions and imagery a little dark; or as Kat said on Twitter “It makes The Hunger Games look like a Disney film.”
+However, I’m glad I gave this book a second change.

-Pure is one of the best post-apocalyptic novels I've read all year.
-I think it mixes what YA survivalist novels like Eve by Anna Carey and Under The Never Sky by Veronica Rossi have done, but in such a uniquely dark and unbound way.
-It takes the story of the protected "insder" meets the savage "outside world" and turns it completely on its head.
+Pure is one of the best post-apocalyptic novels I’ve read all year.
+It mixes what YA survivalist novels like Eve by Anna Carey and Under The Never Sky by Veronica Rossi have done, but in such a uniquely dark and unbound way.
+It takes the story of the protected “insider” meets the savage “outside world” and turns it completely on its head.

 Warning !
 This book does get dark and has its fair share of Nightmare Fuel.
 There were parts where I was like WHAT DID I JUST READ ?
 WHAT THE WHAT ?!?
 I’m a very squeamish person and I was still able to enjoy it, so it wasn’t that bad.
 It really adds to the story.